-We commit the word, and the WHY, in writing.
-To reflect in the months ahead, and to review at year’s end.
+Once it’s chosen, we commit the word, and the WHY, in writing.
+Both to reiterate and remind in the months ahead; and to review at year end.

-In previous years, our One Word included: NOW, FOCUS, INSPIRE, OPPORTUNITY, and FORWARD.
+Our One Word previously included: NOW, FOCUS, INSPIRE, OPPORTUNITY, and FORWARD.

-In 2022, One Word became two, a different word for each founder:
+In 2022, One Word became two: A different word, and a different WHY, for each founder.

 Paul Kostadimas chose COMEBACK.
 He described it thus: